-The official excuse for not providing humane and dignified conditions for the refugees was “tight finances.”
-Bulgaria is indeed the EU’s poorest member, and media outlets have asked whether the country should shelter even more people in need.
-Yet, Bulgaria has recently received 6.4 million euros (8.8 million USD) from the EU’s Refugee Fund and 2 million euros (2.7 million USD) in aid from the Czech Republic and Slovakia; funds specifically dedicated to managing the Syrian refugees influx.
+The official excuse for not providing humane and dignified conditions for the refugees was “tight finances”.
+Bulgaria is the EU’s poorest member.
+Media outlets have asked whether the country should shelter even more people in need.
+Yet, Bulgaria has recently received 6.4 million euros (8.8 million USD) from the EU’s Refugee Fund and 2 million euros (2.7 million USD) in aid from the Czech Republic and Slovakia.
+These funds are specifically dedicated to managing the Syrian refugee influx.
 Thus, the “tight finances” should not be a barrier any more.

 Wall(s) of shame

-The Defense Minister estimated that each asylum seeker costs the country 1,084 leva (558 euros, 758 USD) per month, mostly in administration and facility costs.
-When reported by media, the number was interpreted as money asylum seekers received directly.
+The Defence Minister estimated that each asylum seeker costs the country 1,084 leva (558 euros, 758 USD) per month; those comprise mostly administration and facility costs.
+In the media, the number was interpreted as money that asylum seekers receive directly.
 Registered refugees actually receive only 65 leva (33 euros, 45 USD) per month to cover expenses.

-Such delirious and dangerous rhetoric has unfortunately turned out to be rather fruitful: on November 9, a new nationalist party was founded promising to “cleanse the country of foreign immigrant scum.”
-Additionally, according to a poll by Alpha Research, 83% of Bulgarians see the influx of refugees as a risk to national security.
+Such delirious and dangerous rhetoric has unfortunately turned out to be rather fruitful.
+On November 9, one new nationalist party emerged promising to “cleanse the country of foreign immigrant scum”.
+Additionally, according to a poll by Alpha Research, 83% of Bulgarians see the influx of refugees as a national security risk.
 Support for Ataka (23 seats in Parliament) has doubled in October-November.
-Ultra-nationalist factions have seized the opportunity and formed ‘citizen patrols’ to check whether migrants “comply with the law of the State”.
+Ultra-nationalist factions have seized the opportunity to form ‘citizen patrols’ checking whether migrants “comply with the law of the State”.
 Some of these claimed to have official authorization by the authorities.
 The government ‘s best effort so far has been to “urge calm.”

-Despite pervasive hate speech and a governmental program riddled with weaknesses, but supposed to deal with the influx, Syrian refugees and citizens who help them were granted the Human of the Year award.
+Hate speech is pervasive, and the government program, allegedly dealing with the influx, is riddled with weaknesses.
+Yet, Syrian refugees and citizens who help them received the Human of the Year award.
 The Bulgarian Helsinki Committee, a human rights NGO, organizing the awards, honoured these people for “their strength, faith and courage [needed to] leave home and country, and risking death, inhumane and humiliating treatment, to attempt to live in dignity.
 [The reward also honours] Syrian refugees’ resistance to injustice and their determination to not be victims, but human beings.”